Our Wellington and Manawatū campuses are open, Auckland remains closed at AL3. More information.

 View some examples of written assignments.

-It is important to take note of the dates and times for any courses you are thinking of enrolling in and ensure that you can commit to sitting the examination on this date.
 We are also able to make alternative arrangements for students with an impairment, injury or disability, or students who are pregnant or breastfeeding.
 For more information see the Examinations web pages.

 Please contact us if you need more specific information or would like to discuss your options.